#atomic #arc #thread #testing #arc-swap #documentation

 ArcShift-instance │

-Since each ArcShift-instance contains a pointer to a heap-block containing an instance of the payload type, 'T', there is no overhead accessing the underlying values, which was one of the design constraints going into the project.
+Since each ArcShift-instance contains a pointer to a heap-block containing an instance of the payload type, 'T', there is almost no overhead accessing the payload.
 Whenever a value is updated, another node is added to the linked list of heap blocks.

 Complications

-We therefore differ between 'strong' and 'weak' links.
-The 'strong' links guarantee that the pointed-to block, and all following blocks, contain valid 'T' values.
-The 'weak' links only guarantee that the chain of nodes contains at least one valid T-object.
-Strong links increase the refcount by 2^19.
-This means that at most 2^19 weak links can exist (which is enough for many purposes).
-With a 64-bit refcount, the maximum number of strong links is approx 2^64/2^19, about 35000 billion.
+We therefore differ between 'strong' and 'weak' pointers.
+The 'strong' pointers guarantee that the pointed-to block, and the latest following block, contain valid 'T' values.
+The 'weak' pointers only guarantee that the chain of nodes contains at least one valid T-object.

-When no strong links exist to a node, the payload of the node can be dropped.
+When no strong pointers exist to a node, and it is not the latest node, the payload of the node can be dropped.
+When the chain contains only weak pointers, the latest node payload can also be dropped.

 Correctness

-Arcshift uses copious amounts of unsafe rust code, and lock free algorithms.
+ArcShift uses copious amounts of unsafe rust code, and lock free algorithms.
 These are techniques that are well known to be very hard to get right.
-Because of this, Arcshift needed an extensive test-suite.
+Because of this, ArcShift has an extensive test-suite.

 Unit tests